enthought/enable/docs/source/kiva/drawing_details.rst

   :linenos:
   :lineno-match:

-Then in a loop, we draw twice (the two :py:meth:`stroke_path` calls).
+Then in a loop, we draw twice (the two :py:meth:`~.AbstractGraphicsContext.stroke_path` calls).
 The first draw uses a ``with`` block to temporarily modify the drawing state.
-It adds more affine transformations: a rotate and a translate.
+It adds more affine
+transformations: a rotate and a translate.
 It also changes some line
 properties: stroke color, width, and cap.
 A rectangle is then added to the current path and stroked.